DOS

 DOS (/dɒs/, /dɔːs/) is a family of disk-based operating systems for IBM PC compatible computers.
-The DOS family primarily consists of IBM PC DOS and a rebranded version, Microsoft's MS-DOS, both of which were introduced in 1981.
+It primarily consists of IBM PC DOS and a rebranded version, Microsoft's MS-DOS, both of which were introduced in 1981.
 Later, compatible systems from other manufacturers are DR-DOS (1988), ROM-DOS (1989), PTS-DOS (1993), and FreeDOS (1994).
 MS-DOS dominated the IBM PC compatible market between 1981 and 1995.

 Although the name has come to be identified specifically with MS-DOS and compatible operating systems, DOS is a platform-independent acronym for disk operating system, whose use predates the IBM PC.
 Dozens of other operating systems also use the acronym, beginning with the mainframe DOS/360 from 1966.
 Others include Apple DOS, Apple ProDOS, Atari DOS, Commodore DOS, TRSDOS, and AmigaDOS.